Bad Business

 I called the non-emergency number, and after being passed around a bit, ended up with a Detective Sheffield in the Property Crimes division.
 I told him who I was, what I had, who it belonged to, and how I had come to have it.
 He told me to hang on to it, and that they would be over soon to take a statement and retrieve the laptop.
 He explained that they would need to document the item, and after doing so would return it to the rightful owner.
 We agreed to meet at noon at my shop the following day.

-During our conversation, Detective Sheffield revealed that he was very familiar with Yolanda.
+During our phone conversation, Detective Sheffield revealed that he was very familiar with Yolanda.
 In fact, he knew her whole family, which he described as “an ongoing criminal enterprise.”
 He also confirmed my guess about the identities of the people who had shown up with her that time, citing each one by name.
 In closing I said something like, Yolanda’s going to be pissed when I tell her.
 He suggested I lie and say that the laptop was stolen in a break-in.
 Although I know he was trying to be helpful and minimize my exposure, I decided pretty quickly that this was not going to be my course of action.
 First of all, it seemed a bad idea to try to con a con.
 Second, Yolanda might think that I was trying to rip her off, which could invite retribution.
 Third, I wanted her to know I had busted her because I detest, with a deep and burning passion, thieves, scammers, and lowlife parasites.
 I wanted to punish her for involving me in her criminal schemes.
 And I was not the slightest bit afraid of her, her no-account husband, or her idiot wannabe son.

 During this time, Yolanda had been calling every half hour or so, wanting to know when the laptop was going to be done.
 I took the first call but ignored the next several.
 Her voice mail messages became agitated, then angry.
 This was going to get ugly.

 Detective Sheffield showed up right on time the following day.
 He struck me as a decent and likeable fellow, but with the weary and faintly resigned air you might expect of man accustomed to fighting an endless, unwinnable battle.
 We talked for probably thirty minutes, first about the case, and then about this and that.
-In the course of our conversation, Sheffield mentioned that he had interviewed Yolanda on an unrelated matter just days before, shaking his head as he spoke, as if to say “what a piece of work.”
+In the course of our conversation, Sheffield mentioned that he had interviewed Yolanda on an unrelated matter just days before, shaking his head as he spoke, as if to say “what a piece of [work.]”
 As he took my statement, Yolanda called yet again, but left no message.
 I mentioned this to him, and said I thought she was probably starting to get nervous.
 “Yeah, I’ll bet,” he replied.
 We completed our business and Sheffield went on his way, laptop and statement in hand.
 Five minutes later, Yolanda called yet again, but this time I answered.
 Showtime.

 In a very impatient and demanding tone of voice she asked when she could come by to get the laptop.
 I told her point-blank that the laptop turned out to have been stolen and that she would not be getting it back.
 “Detective Sheffield, whom I believe you know, just finished taking my statement.”
 Abandoning her original story, she said no, no, it couldn’t be stolen because she had just bought it at a flea market on Sunday.
 I retorted: “That’s interesting, because it was stolen the following Thursday.
 What’s your next story?”
 Yolanda was just smart enough to realize she needed to maintain a pretense of innocence, but not skilled enough to disguise her true feelings.
 Beneath a very thin veneer of pretend civility, I could hear genuine hatred in her voice.
 After hanging up, I thought: This is going to come back to haunt me.